 German soprano Katharina Hagopian has been praised by national and international press for her “hauntingly beautiful colors”, “ethereal top voice” and “differentiated and deep portrayals” of major operatic roles.

-During the current season 2017/18 she will give her role debuts as Ottavia (L’incoronazione di Poppea), Donna Anna (Don Giovanni) and revisit Mme Lidoine (Dialogues of the Carmelites).
-Roles for the 2016/17 season at Theater Aachen were Eurydice (Orphée ed Eurydice), Suor Genovieffa (Suor Angelica), Nella (Gianni Schicchi) and Echo (Ariadne auf Naxos).
+For 2018/19, Katharina is excited to study Leonora (La forza del destino), sing Dede (Bernstein's Quiet place) as well as her first Fiordiligi and perform in concerts in Dresden and France.
+During the season 2017/18, she gave her role debuts as Ottavia (L’incoronazione di Poppea), Donna Anna (Don Giovanni) and revisited Mme Lidoine (Dialogues of the Carmelites) for Theater Aachen as well as Agathe for Hyogo Performing Arts Center in Japan.
+In addition, she gave her recital debut at Lincoln Center (Bruno Walter Auditorium) and sang Haydn's Creation in the Aachen Cathedral.
+Roles for the 2016/17 season at Theater Aachen included Eurydice (Orphée ed Eurydice), Suor Genovieffa (Suor Angelica), Nella (Gianni Schicchi) and Echo (Ariadne auf Naxos).

 Katharina Hagopian gave her operatic debut in 2008 with the Mannes Opera in New York City as Madame Lidoine (Dialogues of the Carmelites) ("Katharina Hagopian radiated dignified piety as Madamee Lidoine", The New York Times).
 One year later, she sang Rosalinde (Die Fledermaus) with the Martina Arroyo Prelude to Performance Program.
 During the 2010/11 season she performed in numerous recitals, concerts and opera performances as a member of the prestigious International Opera Studio in Zurich, Switzerland.
 Since the 2011/12 season, she has been a principal in Theater Aachen, Germany, where her roles have included Micaela (Carmen), Contessa Almaviva (Le Nozze di Figaro), Pamina (Magic Flute), Pamina (Magic Flute), Ginevra (Ariodante), Prinzessin (world premiere Prinzessin im Eis), Alcina (Alcina), Rosalinde (Die Fledermaus), Marie (Bartered Bride) and Agathe (Freischütz).
 She performed Alice Ford (Falstaff) at Opera Festival Berbiguieres, France, and jumped in to sing Ginevra (Ariodante) in Landestheater Salzburg, Austria.
 In 2014, she returned to New York City, to sing Alcina at the Whitebox Art Center.
 Her Alcina, both in Aachen and New York, was received enthusiastically by the press: "Her voice full of heat as the sorceress Alcina, the soprano Katharina Hagopian was sometimes poignantly needy and sometimes a funny caricature of rage" (The New York Times), "With her warm soprano, Katharina Hagopian interprets wonderfully the sorceress's sufferings and presents her anger in a truly dramatic manner" (Online Music Magazine), her "pure tone and vocal ripeness meets erotic flair" (Grenzecho), and "her phenomenal performance balances heart-warming singing with stage presence, especially in her sensational interpretation of the aria 'Ombre Pallide'" (Aachener Zeitung).